City-wide strikes bring Hong Kong to a standstill

 Protesters also blocked roads and highways, including the Cross-Harbour Tunnel, a vital traffic artery connecting Hong Kong island with Kowloon.

-As the afternoon wore on, clashes between protesters and police broke out across the city and police fired tear gas in five districts.
+As the afternoon wore on, clashes between protesters and police broke out across the city and police fired tear gas in five districts -- Tin Shui Wai, Admiralty, Wong Tai Sin, Tai Po, and Tsim Sha Tsui.

-In Tin Shui Wai, police fired tear gas after facing off with demonstrators who were surrounding the police station and hurling stones at officers.
-Tin Shui Wai is close to the Hong Kong-China border, in the north of the city, and neighbors the suburb of Yuen Long, where an armed mob attacked civilians in a subway station last month, leaving at least 45 injured.
+In Tin Shui Wai and Wong Tai Sin, the tear gas came after demonstrators surrounded police stations and hurled water bottles and rocks at officers.
+Tin Shui Wai in particular is a charged location -- it's right next to the far northern suburb of Yuen Long, where an armed mob attacked civilians in a subway station last month and injured at least 45 people.

-In Admiralty, the heart of the city's financial district close to the government headquarters, tear gas was fired on protesters from above.
-Thousands of demonstrators dressed in black, the color of the protest movement, began blocking roads with traffic cones and street barriers on Harcourt Road.
-Pushing back at officers, protesters threw empty tear gas canisters at the police lines.
+Admiralty is also a significant site -- it's home to the Legislative Council building, which protesters stormed and trashed on July 1.
+On Monday, thousands of protesters blocked the Admiralty roads, to which police responded by firing tear gas from a balcony onto the street.

-A large group of protestors also gathered in Wong Tai Sin, which was the scene of clashes Saturday night when protesters threw water bottles and rocks at officers outside the police station there.
-Police responded by firing tear gas.
+The clashes have also attracted international attention -- United States House Speaker Nancy Pelosi released a statement on Monday in support of the protesters, hailing their "dreams of freedom, justice and democracy."

 1,000 rounds of tear gas, 160 rubber bullets, 420 arrests